KYB vs Monroe shocks/struts: the top difference between them

 For smoother surfaces, however, they make for a better pack of shocks to have, in my opinion.

 For the rookies who are concerned with installation – OESpectrums are definitely among (if not) the easiest shock absorbers to install.
 Even if you’re unfamiliar with such matters, it shouldn’t take you more than half an hour.
+And this will probably settle the debate “monroe OESpectrum vs KYB” for good for a lot of us that aren’t really handy with our cars.

 2. KYB shocks/struts review: